-The new Pulsar 160NS is propelled by an all-new 160.3cc, single-cylinder, oil cooled 4-stroke engine that is fitted with Bajaj’s triple spark technology.
-This engine churns out a maximum power output of 15.2bhp at 8,500rpm along with a peak torque of 14.6Nm at 6,500rpm.
-Power will be transmitted to the rear wheels of the naked streetfighter via a 5-speed gearbox.
-It will be a BSIV compliant engine and will have AHO (Automatic Headlamps On) feature.
-This new bike comes with a top speed of around 120kmph.
-Suspension mechanism of the bike comprises of telescopic fork at the front and a monoshock at the rear.
+The new Pulsar 160NS derives its power from an all-new 160.3cc, single-cylinder, oil cooled 4-stroke engine benefited with Bajaj’s triple spark technology.
+This BS4 compliant motor is capable of making a top power of 15.2bhp at 8,500rpm, while generating a peak torque of 14.6Nm at 6,500rpm.
+Transmitting power to the rear wheels is a 5-speed gearbox.
+This new bike offers a top speed of around 120kmph.
+Read About – Bajaj V15 | Bajaj V12

-BSIV compliant engine
+– BSIV compliant engine

-Clear-lens Indicator lenses
+– Clear-lens Indicator lenses

-AHO (Automatic Headlamps On)
+– AHO (Automatic Headlamps On)

 Based on the modified perimeter frame, the Bajaj Pulsar NS160 could be a viable alternative to Yamaha FZ V2.0, Suzuki Gixxer and TVS Apache RTR 160R.